sktbrd/keepkey-docs/docs/New Users - Ultimate Guide/Understanding The Desktop Application.md

 ## The Desktop Application - User Guide ##

-KeepKey has developed it's own software application and not longer uses Chrome Browser Plugins, or Shapeshift.com to operate.
+KeepKey has developed it's own software application and no longer uses Chrome Browser Plugins, or needs Shapeshift.com to operate.
 Remember, you can download the Desktop Application here: https://keepkey.com/get-started

 Let’s take  a moment to breakdown the compenets and what we are looking at with the new Desktop Application.